 As fly anglers expand their horizons, the hunt for more species in widely varied types of fisheries across the world is rapidly driving the need for innovation in the fly fishing industry with specialized flies and equipment for enticing and landing these fish.

-by Mike Smith Fishing from rafts, drift boats, and skiffs has unique challenges.
+Fishing from rafts, drift boats, and skiffs has unique challenges.
 I know; I’ve been guiding from a raft for nearly two decades.
 During this time, I've found there are five common things that anglers floating for smallmouth consistently struggle with.